paul-stubley/Udacity/Project_3__Disaster_Respone_Pipeline/README.md

 |**LogisticRegression**|  0.29 | 0.78     | 0.55  |    0.60   | 20711| 43.44 |
 |**StochasticGradientDecent**| 0.31 | 0.76  |    0.57  |    0.61  |   20459 | 29.97 |

-The reason accuracy is low relative to the other score metrics is detailed [here](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html), but in essence:
+\*the reason accuracy is low relative to the other score metrics is detailed [here](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html), but in essence:

 >In multilabel classification, this function computes subset accuracy: the set of labels predicted for a sample must exactly match the corresponding set of labels in y_true.